jbush001/NyuziProcessor/README.md

 https://github.com/jbush001/NyuziToolchain.
 The host compiler is also installed, if not already present, as part of that process.

-You will need to build Verilator from source using instructions here:
+Build Verilator from source using instructions here:

 http://www.veripool.org/projects/verilator/wiki/Installing